Janet loves planning elaborate birthday parties for her kids and friends. She also enjoys baking and decorating cakes.

 Tableware and Snacks

-We purchased Showtime party supplies for my daughter's party from Birthday in a Box.
+We purchased Showtime party supplies for my daughter's movie night birthday bash.

 However, the Showtime theme is no longer available.
 Another great partyware design is the Movie Party supplies pictured here.
 These party supplies feature a realistic movie reel accented with popcorn.